-The International Society of Paediatric Oncology (SIOP) was founded in the late 1960’s.
-It has grown into a dynamic and vibrant global organisation.
-SIOP has over 1000 members worldwide including doctors, nurses, other health-care professionals, scientists and other researchers.
+By today, SIOP has transformed itself into a truly global, multifaceted organization and is the only global multidisciplinary society entirely devoted to paediatric and adolescent cancer.
+The society has over 1,600 members worldwide including doctors, nurses, other health-care professionals, scientists and researchers.
 Our members are dedicated to increasing knowledge about all aspects of childhood cancer.
-Our aim is to improve and optimise treatments throughout the world.